-The North American Development Bank (NADB) supports the development of infrastructure in the areas of potable water, wastewater treatment and solid waste, as well as projects aimed at improving air quality, conserving water, reducing energy consumption and developing renewable energy sources, among others, for communities located in the U.S.-Mexico border region.
+The North American Development Bank (NADBank) supports the development of infrastructure in the areas of potable water, wastewater treatment and solid waste, as well as projects aimed at improving air quality, conserving water, reducing energy consumption and developing renewable energy sources, among others, for communities located in the U.S.-Mexico border region.

-Million residents benefited along the U.S.-Mexico border
+Million residents benefitted along the U.S.-Mexico border

-million gallons a day (MGD) of new or improved water treatment capacity
+million gallons a day (mgd) of new or improved water treatment capacity

-MGD of new or improved wastewater treatment capacity
+mgd of new or improved wastewater treatment capacity

 cubic feet per second (cfs) of water saved in irrigation districts